Parasol AI Developer Workflow - 60 minutes

 As a Parasol customer service representative, try to ask any questions about the claim to the AI chatbot.
 For example, you can ask if the policy is still covered or not for this car incident.

-Please clarify the policy coverage for this specific claim in less than 5 lines.
+Please clarify Parasol's policy coverage for this specific claim in 4 sentences or less.

 You will see the answer in a few seconds.
 The answer provided may differ from what is shown below, but in general it should include Parasol-specific policy requirements from the data that was used to train the model.